Truth and Reconciliation

 In November 2020, the Ontario Ministry of Children, Community and Social Services announced its plans for the Modernization of the Child Welfare Sector.
 It included an outline of its Indigenous Approach and Pillars as part of those plans for re-design.
 See them here: Child Welfare Redesign – Indigenous Pillars & Approach to Modernization – Nov 2020

-Learning Materials for Adults
+Learning Materials

 Michelle Thomas, Indigenous Cultural Safety Coordinator with the Grand River Community Health Centre (GRCHC) has prepared Four Modules to give folks an opportunity to experience a comprehensive overview of historical to contemporary matters that affect all people.
 Each module takes approximately 45 minutes and can be accessed via the GRCHC link by clicking on the individual modules below: